 - Properties which are wholly or mainly used as – a full list is available https://www.gov.uk/government/publications/business-rates-retail-discount-guidance

 - As shops, restaurants, cafes, drinking establishments, cinemas and live music venues.
 Estate agents, letting agents and bingo halls have also now been added to the qualifying use list.

 - For assembly and leisure which will include sports grounds and clubs, museums, leisure facilities and gyms, theatres and tourist attractions

 - As hotels, guest and boarding premises and self-catering accommodation – this will include caravan parks and sites

 - You will still be eligible even if you have temporarily closed due to the government’s advice

 - Financial services (banks, building societies, cash points, bureau de change, payday lenders, betting shops, pawn brokers)

 - Other services (employment agencies)

-- Medical services (vets, dentists, doctors, osteopaths, chiropractors)
+- Medical services (vets, dental practices, doctors, osteopaths, chiropractors)

 - Professional services (solicitors, accountants, insurance agents/ financial advisers, tutors)